 Summer Digital Humanities Faculty Fellowships

 4 awards granted each year.
-Applications only accepted for Fall Funding Rounds.
+Applications considered in Fall Funding Round only.

 Eligibility: UW tenure-track faculty at all ranks with the exception of assistant professors in their first year of active service

 The Summer Digital Humanities Fellowships support scholars pursuing research projects that use digital technologies in innovative and intensive ways and/or explore the historical, social, aesthetic, and cross-cultural implications of digital cultures.
 Joint applications for a collaborative research project are encouraged.
 Faculty members are also encouraged to include short-term collaborators or consultants in adjacent fields, such as design, information science, and digital preservation, whether from the UW or other academic institutions and cultural organizations.

 We are particularly interested in projects that address the goal of reaching beyond the border between the academy and the larger public.
 We also encourage applications from scholars using the open source multimodal authoring and publishing platform Scalar for long-form digital scholarship; the Simpson Center is an affiliate of the Alliance for Networking Visual Culture, which developed Scalar.

 Digital projects may be conceived as a complement to a print project.

 Defining or Preferred Criteria: